-PROMOTING VASECTOMY SERVICES IN ETHIOPIA
+PROMOTING VASECTOMY SERVICES IN MALAWI

 The Family Planning 2020 (FP2020) movement began in 2012, when more than 150 political leaders at the London Summit on Family Planning committed to provide 120 million women in the world's poorest countries with access to contraceptives by 2020.
 FP2020 aims to support the reproductive rights of women and girls and empower them to achieve their reproductive goals.
 This is done, in part, by ensuring FP clients across the globe are provided with the informed choice of a wide range of high quality contraceptive methods.
-During this meeting, Ethiopia committed to reduce its total fertility rate to 4 children per woman, and reach an additional 6.2 million women and adolescent girls with voluntary FP services.
-In addition, the Federal Ministry of Health aims to increase the contraceptive prevalence rate (CPR) to 55% by 2020.1 Ethiopia has made great progress toward these goals, and the current trend in FP use is encouraging.
-Expanding the method mix - by increasing capacity, encouraging demand for vasectomy, and creating male-friendly FP services - can increase the modern CPR2 and continue Ethiopia's momentum.
+Initiatives designed to increase contraceptive use have typically focused on female uptake of services, as evidenced from the commitment of the Malawi Government to increase the modern contraceptive prevalence rate (mCPR) among all women to 60% by 2020.1 Malawi has made great progress in reaching this goal, and a significant proportion of the CPR is use of permanent methods (mostly female sterilization).
+In 2015, Malawi's Ministry of Health launched the Malawi Family Planning Costed Implementation Plan, 2016-2020, which outlines key interventions and cost information to further increase the CPR.1 Expanding the method mix - by increasing capacity of vasectomy services, addressing cultural, religious and community barriers to male FP involvement, and creating male-friendly FP services - can increase mCPR2 beyond targets focusing on women only and help Malawi progress towards its FP goals.

 However, the current range of accessible FP methods, behavior change messaging and interpersonal communication reinforce the notion that FP services are specifically for women.
 Pervasive misconceptions about vasectomy constrain financial, policy and community support for the method.
 As a result, men are insufficiently engaged in reproductive health services and women carry the primary responsibility for using contraception.
+The truth is vasectomy services provide couples seeking to limit family size with a highly effective, permanent, and malefocused FP alternative without side effects.

-The truth is vasectomy services provide couples seeking to limit family size with a highly effective, permanent and malefocused FP alternative without side effects.
 No-scalpel vasectomy: